 This information explains how to quickly treat low blood sugar (hypoglycemia).

-If your blood sugar is below 70 mg/dL and you are awake and alert, follow the rule of 15/15:
+If your blood sugar is below 70 milligrams/deciliter (mg/dL) and you’re awake and alert, follow the rule of 15/15:

-- Drink 4 ounces of orange juice or regular soda (not diet soda)
+- Drink 4 ounces of fruit juice or regular soda (not diet soda)

 - Drink 8 ounces of milk